ckeditor/ckeditor5/packages/ckeditor5-ui/docs/features/blocktoolbar.md

 	},
 ```

 Some available preset icons are {@link getting-started/setup/toolbar#changing-the-icon listed in the toolbar guide}.
-You can provide custom icon by {@link framework/architecture/ui-library#setting-label-icon-and-tooltip passing an SVG string}.
+You can also provide a custom toolbar button icon by {@link framework/architecture/ui-library#setting-label-icon-and-tooltip passing an SVG string}.

 ## Installation